Skip to main content

 When would my breast cancer risk be worked out?

 This depends on your individual clinical pathway.
-If you have had breast cancer yourself, your oncology team (cancer team) may be able to provide a breast cancer risk assessment for you.
-A risk assessment may also be provided by a clinical genetics service.
+If you have had breast cancer yourself, your oncology team (cancer team) may be able to do a breast cancer risk assessment for you.
+A risk assessment may also be provided by a clinical genetics service if you have been referred to them by a GP.
 Breast cancer risk assessment is often done using a tool called CanRisk.

 Remember:

 Most breast cancers happen by chance.
-Researchers estimate that only around 5 to 10 out of 100 breast cancers (5 to 10%) are caused by a changed gene.
+Researchers think that only around 5 to 10 out of 100 breast cancers (5 to 10%) are caused by a changed gene

 Our health information carries the PIF TICK quality mark, so you can trust and rely on it.